 Oats coated Pazham Pori is the latest trend.
 It is healthy and crispy and the kids just loved it!
 The only issue was that it spoiled the oil and I had to change the oil after frying half of it.
 So, I changed the recipe by mixing oats along with batter and it came out delicious.
 The oil was not spoiled and the taste was excellent.
 Adding a small amount of rice flour also makes it crispy.
 Enjoy crispy Pazham pori with a cup of Tea or Coffee.

 |Baking Soda||: 1 pinch|

-Mix Maida, Rice Flour, Sugar, salt, baking soda and a generous pinch of turmeric with enough water to make a thick batter (Idli batter consistency).
+Mix Maida, Rice Flour, Sugar, salt, baking soda, Oats and a generous pinch of turmeric with enough water to make a thick batter (Idli batter consistency).
 Heat oil in a pan.
 Cut Bananas lengthwise into thin slices and dip in batter.
 Deep fry in oil if you like it plain.

-For crispy oats coating, dip the bananas in the batter first and then roll on oats and deep fry in oil.
+Dip the banans in the batter and deep fry till golden brown.
+For crispy oats coating, dip the bananas in the batter first and then roll on oats (half cup) and deep fry in oil.
 When it is golden brown, drain and keep aside.

 Repeat process.
 If you have only little batter left, mash some banana and mix well with the batter.
 Drop small portions into oil and fry the balls till golden brown.
 This way you don’t waste the batter.